freechipsproject/chisel-lang-governance/constitution.md

 ## Members
-The Chisel self-governance consists of four types of members: **administrators**, **reviewers**, **developers**, and **volunteers**.
+The Chisel self-governance consists of five types of members: **TAC members**, **administrators**, **reviewers**, **developers**, and **volunteers**.

+### Technical Advisor Committee (TAC)
+The role of Technical Advisory Committee (TAC) is to represent the interests of the projects and members of the Chisel Working Group.
+This includes, but is not limited to, facilitating communication and collaboration between members, as well as interfacing with CHIPS Alliance on behalf of the Chisel community.
+Additionally, the TAC is responsible for upholding the policies outlined in this document.

+The TAC is made up of members of the community as well as one member appointed by the CHIPS Alliance Board.
+The TAC and its members are responsible for setting high level goals and interfacing with the CHIPS Alliance Board and other CHIPS Alliance working groups.

+Other responsibilities include: admit (and if necessary expel) project, organize community meetings/conferences, resolve disputes between project allocate funds, clarify procedures for each membership type, and publicize Chisel projects.

+Projects are admitted (or expelled) by a 2/3 vote of the TAC.
+A list of current projects is maintained in a document in this repository.

+The members are listed by name and Github username in a document within this repository.
+Membership change is reflected by pull requests against the membership list document.
+Members have the power to remove themselves.
+Membership additions (or expulsions) require 2/3 approval of the current members of the TAC.

+#### TAC Chair
+The chair of the TAC is selected from and by the TAC members by popular vote.
+The chair's responsibilities are to schedule and run meetings of the TAC, as well as count votes and enforce voting periods for any action that requires a vote.

+The chair will serve until they step down or are replaced by a new vote of the TAC.
+Chair elections generally occur during scheduled meetings, but in the event of an absent or otherwise misbehaving chair, such a vote can be initiated by any TAC member as a PR against the TAC membership document.

 ### Administrator
-Consists of a lead administrator and 1-2 other administrators who direct underlying projects and report progress to [Parent Project]’s Board of Directors.
+Consists of one lead and any number of additional administrators who direct a given project and report progress to the TAC
 They have the responsibility to represent the user community’s diverse set of interests.

-Administrators determine how underlying projects are managed, which may include establishing a code of conduct, enforcing collaboration policies, and determining how contributors become part of the organization.
-They also resolve disagreements between Reviewers (and Developers).
+Administrators determine how underlying projects are managed, which may include enforcing collaboration policies, and determining how contributors join the project.

-Other responsibilities include: set high-level goals, determine how leadership transitions, establish working groups (Chisel, FIRRTL, Testers, Utilities, Documentation), organize community meetings/conferences, resolve disputes between developers, resolve disputes between users, assign funds, clarify procedures for each membership type, and to publicize Chisel projects.
+They also resolve disagreements between Reviewers, Developers, Volunteers, and users.

+Administrators have all of the rights and responsibilities of Reviewers.

 ### Reviewers
 Reviewers are selected per project repository, and their primary responsibility is to maintain the health of the code